-The Economically Weaker Sections (EWS), Low and Mid-Income Groups (LIG & MIG) have witnessed improved affordability over time leading in an urban housing shortage in the country, with a significant part of it coming from the EWS and LIG segments.
+The Economically Weaker Sections (EWS), Low and Mid-Income Groups (LIG & MIG) have witnessed improved affordability over time, leading to an urban housing shortage in the country, with a significant part of it arising from the EWS and LIG segments.

 We aim to create sustainable housing opportunities for the aspirational mid & lower income groups.
 In doing so, the HCARE Series of funds seek to enable people to buy their own home and upgrade to sustainable living.
 This also aligns with the Government’s s goal to increase overall housing supply, including the ‘Housing for All’ objective.